dewitt/opensearch/docs/Specifications/OpenSearch/1.1/Draft 6.md

 ### The `Query` element

 Defines a search query that can be performed by search clients.
-Please see the [[#OpenSearch Query element|OpenSearch Query element]] specification for more information.
+Please see the [OpenSearch `Query` element](#opensearch-query-element) specification for more information.

 *Search results should include a `Query` element of `type="request"` that can be used to recreate the search request that generate the current search response.*